 One mainstay of the supplement market is creatine, which has been around for decades.
 But what are the health benefits of creatine for women, and does it work any differently from the way it works for men?

-Here we’ll look at what creatine is, what it does and look at the benefits of creatine for women.
+Here we’ll look at what it is, what it does and look at the best creatine monohydrate for women.

 What Does Creatine Do?